jeffchiou/website/src/articles/monads-for-kids/monads-for-kids.md

 [toc]

+What are monads?
+They aren't as complicated as you think.
+Maybe this short story will help.

 ## Robots and Supervisors

 You're the boss of a car factory.
 Your cars are made on a robotic assembly line.
 Each robot performs a function, adding or changing parts, and passes the unfinished car to the next robot.
 Normally you end up with a shiny new car at the end, but you have a problem.
 Sometimes the car parts going into the assembly line aren't perfect, so the robots mess up.
 If the first robot messes up, the second robot tries to work on the defective car and breaks.
 Then the third robot tries and also breaks.
 Pretty soon your whole assembly line is broken.